Skip to content

 Preparing for Tour de France 2024

 It’s never too early to start preparing for next year’s Tour de France.
 Not even on a small blog like PelotonTales.
 But especially for a small blog is very crucial to find a topic for the months of the off-season, which sometimes can be cruel.
-Sometimes it looks like I have to start from the … Read more
+Sometimes it looks like I have to start from the… Read More »Preparing for Tour de France 2024

 The program of Giro d'Italia 2024 is partially revealed too.